Efficient Multi-Template Learning for Structured Prediction

-Structured prediction \cite{Lafferty01,Taskar03,Tsochantaridis05} has been successfully applied to the problems with strong interdependence among the output variables.
-In the realm of Natural Language Processing (NLP), many tasks could be formulated as structured prediction problems.
+Structured prediction \cite{Lafferty01,Taskar03,Tsochantaridis05} has been successfully applied to the problems with strong interdependencies among the output variables.
+In the realm of Natural Language Processing (NLP), various tasks are formulated into structured prediction problems.
 A typical example is part-of-speech tagging which assigns a specific part-of-speech tag to each token of an input sentence.
-The tag of one token is strongly correlated with the tags of its neighbors under the linear chain dependency~\cite{Lafferty01,Tsochantaridis05}.
-More complicated structured output dependencies could be a tree or graphs, such as Context-Free Grammar (CFG)~\cite{Tsochantaridis05}, dependency parsing tree~\cite{McDonald05a,McDonald05}, and factor graph for relation extraction~\cite{Yao10}.
-Note that there exist exact inference methods for sequence and tree structures.
-For the tasks with general output structures (\emph{e.g.}, the pairwise fully connected undirected graph), however, the exact inference problem is intractable.
+The tag of one token is strongly correlated with the tags of its neighbors under the linear chain dependencies~\cite{Lafferty01,Tsochantaridis05}.
+More complicated structured output dependencies could be trees or graphs, such as Context-Free Grammar (CFG)~\cite{Tsochantaridis05}, dependency parsing tree~\cite{McDonald05a,McDonald05}, noun phrase coreference \cite{Finley2005}, and factor graph for relation extraction~\cite{Yao10}.
+Note that there exist exact inference methods for sequences and trees.
+For the tasks with general output structures (\emph{eg.}, the pairwise fully connected undirected graph) the exact inference problem is intractable.
 In such cases, approximate inference is usually pursued to obtain an approximate solution~\cite{Finley08}.

-The major advantage of structured prediction models such as Conditional Random Fields (CRFs) and Structural Support Vector Machines (SVMs) is that their learning models can easily integrate prior knowledge of a specific domain by feature engineering.
-For example, the discriminative models of CRFs can account for overlapping features (\emph{e.g.}, first-order or even higher-order linear chain) on the whole observation sequence \cite{Lafferty01}.
-On the other hand, Structural SVMs \cite{Tsochantaridis05,Joachims09} relies on the joint feature maps over the input-output pairs, where features can be represented equivalently as that of CRFs.
+The major advantage of structured prediction models such as Conditional Random Fields (CRFs) \cite{Lafferty01} and Structural Support Vector Machines (Structural SVMs) \cite{Taskar03,Tsochantaridis05} is that their learning models can easily integrate prior knowledge of a specific domain by feature engineering.
+For example, the discriminative models of CRFs can account for overlapping features (\emph{eg.}, first-order or even higher-order linear chain) on the whole observation sequence \cite{Lafferty01}.
+On the other hand, Structural SVMs \cite{Tsochantaridis05,Joachims09} relies on joint feature maps over the input-output pairs, where features can be represented equivalently as that of CRFs.